-VisionThe Oregon Library Association's Support Staff Division (SSD) recognizes support staff's need for opportunities promoting awareness of library issues as well as practical application of knowledge and skill, both ethical and technological.
+Support Staff Division VisionThe Oregon Library Association's Support Staff Division (SSD) recognizes support staff's need for opportunities promoting awareness of library issues as well as practical application of knowledge and skill, both ethical and technological.

 SSD will provide a forum in order to encourage new ideas, discuss concerns, and solve problems while envisioning and adapting to changes in the profession.
 SSD's goal is to inspire and promote professional growth through networking, conferences, workshops, and mentoring.

 We have opportunities for you to grow your network and professional development!
-Virtual SSD meetings are *sometimes* the 3rd Tuesday 2:45 pm - 4:00 pm Email [email protected] for an invitation
+Virtual SSD meetings are the 1st Tuesday 2:45 pm - 4:00 pm Email [email protected] for an invitation The most effective members get support from their libraries to do this work and are paid for their time.

 If you need help getting that support, email the chair, Rinny Lakin at [email protected].